 Board shall mean the Board of Elementary and Secondary Education, appointed in accordance with M.G.L. c.
 15, § 1E.

-Charter School A public school operated under a charter granted by the Board pursuant to M.G.L. c.
+Charter School shall mean a public school operated under a charter granted by the Board pursuant to M.G.L. c.
 71, § 89 and 603 CMR 1.00.

+Chronically underperforming district shall mean the designation given to a district by the Board of Elementary and Secondary Education in accordance with M.G.L. c.
+69, § 1K.

+Chronically underperforming school shall mean the designation given to an underperforming school by the commissioner in accordance with M.G.L. c.
+69, § 1J (l).

 Commissioner shall mean the commissioner of elementary and secondary education, appointed in accordance with M.G.L. c.
 15, § 1F, or his or her designee.

-Composite Performance Index or CPI shall mean a 100-point index that assigns 100, 75, 50, 25, or 0 points to each student participating in MCAS and MCAS-Alt tests based on their performance.
-The total points assigned to each student are added together and the sum is divided by the total number of students assessed.
-The result is a number between 0 and 100, which constitutes a district, school or group's CPI for that subject and student group.
-The CPI is a measure of the extent to which students are progressing toward proficiency (a CPI of 100) in English Language Arts (ELA), mathematics, and science.
-CPIs are generated separately for ELA, mathematics, and science, and at all levels-state, district, school, and student group.

-Conditions for school effectiveness shall mean certain necessary conditions for schools to educate their students well.
-These conditions are integrated into the district indicators.
+Commonwealth of Massachusetts Virtual School shall mean a public school operated under a certificate granted by the commissioner pursuant to M.G.L. c.
+71, § 94 and 603 CMR 52.00.

 Core subjects shall mean the subjects specified in M.G.L. c.
 69, § 1D (science, technology, and mathematics, history and social science, English, foreign languages and the arts) and subjects covered in courses that are part of an approved vocational-technical education program under M.G.L. c.
 74.

+Criterion-referenced measure shall mean the measure used to report a district’s, school’s, or subgroup’s performance against targets, set by the Department, for each accountability indicator.
+At the district and school level, the criterion-referenced measure shall combine the results from all students in the district or school and the results from the lowest performing students in the district or school.

 Department shall mean the Department of Elementary and Secondary Education acting through the commissioner or his or her designee.

 District or school district shall mean a municipal school department or regional school district, acting through its school committee or superintendent of schools, or a county agricultural school, acting through its board of trustees or superintendent/director.
-For the purposes of 603 CMR 2.00 it shall not mean a charter school; charter schools are subject to accountability provisions set forth in M.G.L. c.
-71, § 89, 603 CMR 1.00, and federal law.
+For the purposes of 603 CMR 2.00 it shall not mean a charter school or a Commonwealth of Massachusetts virtual school.

 District Analysis and Review Tool or DART shall mean an electronic interface, using graphics and showing trends, of a sampling of relevant data kept by the Department or submitted to the Department by districts over time in areas including but not limited to district and school demographics, access, performance, educator licensure and turnover, student support, and educational resources.